Cost of Living in Buraydah - Updated Prices & Insights

 How much is rent in Buraydah?

-In Buraydah's center, a one-bedroom apartment runs about $634 per month.
+A central one-bedroom apartment in Buraydah runs about $626 per month.
 Move further out and that drops to around $338.
 Location makes a big difference here – and furnished places or short-term rentals will cost more on top of these figures.

 Is food expensive in Buraydah?